Disabling the 'Check Engine' Light

-I have a 1996 Ford Explorer V8 XLT with 124,000 miles.
-My check engine light first came on in November, 1998 and I took it to a Ford dealer who "fixed" it with on O2 sensor and some other parts.
+I have a 6 year old Ford Explorer V8 with 124,000 miles.
+My check engine light first came on when it was 2 years old and I took it to a Ford dealer who "fixed" it with on O2 sensor and some other parts.
 The light came back on 2 weeks later and, long story short, after spending another $300 on the problem and not getting it fixed, I decided to live with it.

-So, years later my Explorer is still going strong, recently passed the new Texas emissions tests and passed the California emissions test in 2000 when I moved there for about a year.
+So, years later my Explorer is still going strong, recently passed the new Texas emissions tests and passed the California emissions test 4 years ago when I moved there for about a year.
 It runs very good with no other perceptible problems other than the check engine light stays on most of the time.
 I can reset it by removing the battery terminal and it will stay off about 75 miles and then comes back on again.

 Hank of Dallas, Texas

 Other than removing the bulb, there is no way to disable the check engine light.
 In fact, the new emissions tests in California will do a ECU scan.
 If it comes up with a MIL (malfunction indicator light AKA check engine light) as being active, you will fail regardless of what comes out of your tailpipe.